 5. Look back at the words when calm

 Instead, revisit the fight when things die down.
 It doesn’t mean you forgive easily (it’s difficult) but go through the words and the emotions behind them.
 Is there any justification in what he said?
 Is he trying to get your attention by pointing out your flaws?
-Has the foundation of love vanished?
+Has the foundation of your relationship and love vanished?
 Answers to these questions will be key in your response.
+Hence, instead of saying insulting words to partner, make sure you come back to the things that were said once you’re calm.

 6. Don’t ignore your feelings